Medical Policy

 Cryoneurolysis has been proposed as a treatment for peripheral nerve pain; however, there have been a limited number of studies published in the peer-reviewed literature addressing the use of this surgical procedure.

-Yoon and colleagues reported on a prospective study with the aim to evaluate the safety and efficacy of cryoneurolysis as a treatment for refractory peripheral neuropathic pain.
-The study was approved for 144 individuals; however, only 28 subjects were screened and 22 of those subjects were included in the study.
-All included individuals were treated with cryoneurolysis for peripheral neuropathy after failure of first- and second-line therapy.
+Yoon and colleagues (2016) reported on a prospective study evaluating cryoneurolysis as a treatment for refractory peripheral neuropathic pain.
+The study was approved for 144 individuals; however, only 28 individuals were screened and 22 were included in the study.
+All participants were treated with cryoneurolysis for peripheral neuropathy after failure of first- and second-line therapy.
 Results showed a significant decrease in self-reported pain using a visual analog scale (VAS) at 1 month (p=0.0001), 3 months (p=0.0002), 6 months (p=0.002), and 12 months (p=0.03) posttreatment.
 Cryoneurolysis had to be repeated for 11 (50%) individuals within 12 months of the original treatment.
 No complications were reported.
 While this study resulted in positive outcomes, the small sample size and lack of comparator group limits the applicability of the data.
-In addition, the authors did not disclose the reason for the large gap between the number of individuals approved for the study and the number of individuals screened for the study, which raises concerns of selection bias.
+In addition, the authors did not disclose the reason for the large gap between the number of individuals approved for the study and the number of individuals screened for the study, which raises concerns for selection bias.

 The American Society of Anesthesiologists Task Force on Chronic Pain Management and the American Society of Regional Anesthesia and Pain Medicine published Practice Guidelines for Chronic Pain Management in 2010.
 These guidelines include cryoneurolysis and cryoablation in the discussion section; however, the recommendations only include cryoablation for the treatment of peripheral nerve pain and do not address cryoneurolysis (American Society of Anesthesiologists, 2010).
-Currently, other major authoritative organizations have not published recommendations on the use of cryoneurolysis for the treatment of peripheral nerve pain.
 The American Academy of Orthopedic Surgeons (AAOS)’s evidence-based clinical practice guideline on the surgical management of osteoarthritis of the knee noted that cryotherapy is one of the interventions that were considered but not recommended (AAOS, 2013).
+Currently, no major authoritative organizations have published recommendations for the use of cryoneurolysis as a treatment for peripheral nerve pain.

-Cryoneurolysis has been proposed for a variety of indications including shoulder, hip, and knee pain.
-The majority of peer-reviewed evidence on cryoneurolysis focuses on peripheral nerve pain associated with osteoarthritis of the knee.
+Cryoneurolysis has been proposed for a variety of pain indications including shoulder, hip, and knee pain.
+Most peer-reviewed evidence on cryoneurolysis focuses on peripheral nerve pain associated with osteoarthritis of the knee.
 Additional proposed indications include pediatric use following thoracotomy surgery.
 Evidence published for these other indications consists primarily of small, single-center, retrospective case series and chart reviews with few trial participants.

-At the present time, cryoneurolysis is not a generally accepted practice for any indication including peripheral nerve pain associated with osteoarthritis of the knee.
+At the present time, cryoneurolysis is not a generally accepted practice for peripheral nerve pain associated with osteoarthritis of the knee.

 Background/Overview

-Cryoneurolysis, also referred to as cryoanalgesia, creates a temporary nerve block through application of extreme cold to the selected site for treatment of various peripheral nerve pain conditions.
+Cryoneurolysis, also referred to as cryoanalgesia, creates a temporary nerve block through application of extreme cold to the selected treatment site.
 There are several cryogenic devices, which is the U.S. Food and Drug Administration (FDA) identification for devices using cryoneurolysis technology, such as the iovera° System (Myoscience, Inc., Fremont, CA), that have received FDA 510k clearance to administer cryoneurolysis for this indication (FDA, 2018; FDA, 2019b).
 The device uses cryogenic fluid to cool the cryoneurolysis probe, which is introduced percutaneously at the treatment site.
 Once the probe is under the skin, a localized cold zone is generated and it creates lesions in nervous tissue producing a temporary nerve block for up to 90 days.

 While cryoablation is similar to cryoneurolysis in that it uses extreme cold, cryoablation destroys nerve endings and creates a permanent nerve block.
 Cryoablation devices have been identified as cryosurgical by the FDA, which is a different device identification than cryoneurolysis devices (FDA, 2019a).